 What Is a Stated Income Loan?

-A stated income loan is a mortgage in which the mortgage lender checks your income with non-standard documentation.
+A stated income loan or no doc mortgage in which the mortgage lender checks your income with non-standard documentation.
 There are a variety of workers who can benefit from a stated income loan so they can buy a home, including people with seasonal income, business owners with a new business, self-employed people with little taxable income, and others.
 Any of these types of workers could be perfectly able to make a monthly mortgage payment but they may lack the traditional income documentation to qualify for a conventional mortgage.

-A stated income loan is sometimes referred to a “liar’s loan” and in lending circles a “no-doc loan,” as this type of mortgage carries a higher risk because the borrower’s income is not verified from traditional documentation, like pay-stubs, W-2’s, 1099’s or1040 tax returns.
+A stated income mortgage is sometimes referred to a “liar’s loan” and in lending circles a “no-doc loan,” as this type of mortgage carries a higher risk because the borrower’s income is not verified from traditional documentation, like pay-stubs, W-2’s, 1099’s or1040 tax returns.
 Rather, the borrower is permitted to state their income on the loan application, and in most instances the mortgage underwriter does not require additional documentation to verify this information.

 The stated income loans gained popularity two decades ago, as they provided a unique opportunity for borrowers with irregular income sources or those who were self-employed.
 These state income loans became attractive because borrowers could now obtain a mortgage without the burden of traditional paperwork and income verification documentation.